Techy-Haroon/Hero2Tech-Currency-Conversion-API/ReadMe.md

 - **MAIL_USERNAME** and **MAIL_PASSWORD**: Your email credentials.
 - **PERMANENT_SESSION_LIFETIME_HOURS**: The time (in hours) a session remains valid (default is 24).
 - **SESSION_COOKIE_SECURE**, **SESSION_COOKIE_HTTPONLY**, **REMEMBER_COOKIE_SECURE**, **REMEMBER_COOKIE_HTTPONLY**: These settings ensure that your cookies are secure and not accessible via JavaScript.
+- **FORCE_HTTPS**: This is setting whether you want to force HTTPS in your app or not.
+You should ideally set it to False on Development server but True on Production Server.
+You can set it to True on Development server only if you have certificate on it.
+Otherwise, you will get error on loading page and it won't work.
 - **DEBUG** and **TESTING**: These settings control whether the application runs in debugging or testing mode.
 - **GOOGLE_CLIENT_ID** and **GOOGLE_CLIENT_SECRET**: The credentials obtained from Google Cloud for OAuth2 login.
 - **HCAPTCHA_SITE_KEY** and **HCAPTCHA_SECRET_KEY**: Your hCaptcha credentials for form security.